mohammed-Alhusini/RAG/README.md

 • A. Raw Data Sources
 o Collect raw fomr nzamez website.

 • C. Chunking
 o Break down the extracted information into manageable chunks that can be processed effectively.

 • D. Embedding
 o Convert the chunks into numerical vectors using embedding techniques.

 • Vector Database
 o Store the embeddings in a vector database for efficient retrieval. o The vector database allows for the quick search of relevant legal information based on the query.

 • Query Processing
-o When a user submits a query it will convert it into an embedding
+o When a user submits a query it will convert it into an embedding.

 • Retrieval of Relevant Data.
 o Use the query embedding to search the vector database for relevant data. o Retrieve the most pertinent legal information Most of the time we retrieve the closest five from the embedded query.

 • Response Generation
 o Use prompt engineering to pass relevant data to LLMs for generating coherent and accurate responses to user queries.